Sanjanav-98/Sanjanav-98.github.io/aboutme.md

 ## Work Experience

 * MS in Electrical Engineering (specialization in Machine Learning and Data Science) - May 2023
-* B.Tech in Electronics and Communications (minors in COmputer Science engineering) - Nov 2020
+* B.Tech in Electronics and Communications (minors in Computer Science engineering) - Nov 2020